4/10 Work Schedules, Explained

 In March 2023, Rep. Mark Takano (D-Calif.) introduced a bill that would amend the Fair Labor Standards Act to shorten the standard workweek from 40 hours to 32.
 This is the second time Takano has introduced the bill — his first attempt, in 2021, never advanced to a vote.

-Overseas, the United Kingdom just wrapped up the largest 4-day workweek pilot to date.
-The results indicate that a 4-day schedule is extremely popular.
-In fact, 92% of companies will continue with this alternative work schedule.
+Overseas, the United Kingdom just wrapped up the largest four-day workweek pilot to date.
+The results indicate a four-day schedule is extremely popular.
+In fact, 92% of companies intend to continue with this alternative work schedule.

-A 4/10 work schedule is a type of compressed work schedule.
-With 4/10 schedules, employees work 10-hour days for 4 days a week.
-In other words, employees still work the “standard” 40 hour week, but in fewer than 5 days.
+A 4/10 work schedule is exactly what it sounds like: four 10-hour workdays.
+In other words, employees still work the “standard” 40-hour weeks but in fewer than five days.

-4/10 workweeks are the most popular example of compressed schedules.
-Often, a 4/10 work schedule consists of Monday through Thursday as working days, with Friday, Saturday, and Sunday off.
+A 4/10 workweek is the most popular example of a compressed schedule.
+Often, a 4/10 work schedule begins on Monday and ends on Thursday with Friday, Saturday, and Sunday off.
 However, employees may request a day other than Friday off to take care of matters outside of work.

-This type of flexible work schedule is most often used in the public sector, as well as healthcare and manufacturing industries — but it’s becoming more common in other types of businesses.
-Individual workers may also request longer hours in exchange for more days off (without having to take a paycut).
+This type of flexible work schedule is most often used in the public sector, health care, and manufacturing industries, but it’s becoming more common in other types of businesses.
+Individual workers may also request longer hours in exchange for more days off (without having to take a pay cut).

 4/10 Workweek Examples